malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 * Offline

 ## Views
-The mechanisms that lead to consciousness are best explained by examining them in the context of different views.
+The mechanisms that lead to human consciousness are best explained by examining them in the context of different views.

 ![basic state machine](files/A-theory-of-consciousness-v2-layers.png)